1997 AIME Problems

 Multiply numerator and denominator by Since and both sums telescope: using the sum-to-product identities in the last step.

-By the half-angle formula, Hence and the greatest integer not exceeding it is
+By the half-angle formula, Since we have Therefore the greatest integer not exceeding is

 12.